Retirement Cost of Living: What You Need to Know Before You Retire

 The Real Numbers: What Retirees Actually Spend

-The national average spending for retiree households tells a compelling story.
-According to 2023 data from the Bureau of Labor Statistics, households led by individuals 65 and older spent on average retirement expenses of $60,087 in 2023, a 3.9% increase from the previous year.
+The national average spending for retiree households tells a clear story.
+According to the U.S. Bureau of Labor Statistics, households led by individuals age 65 and older spent an average of $61,432 on retirement expenses in 2024.
+That is a 2.2% increase from the previous year.1

-This figure provides a baseline, but your personal retirement cost of living will vary significantly based on location, lifestyle choices, and health status.
+This figure provides a starting point, but your personal retirement cost of living may vary based on your location, lifestyle choices, and health.

-For most retirees, these categories represent the bulk of their annual retirement expenses.
+For most retirees, these categories make up a large share of annual expenses.

 Housing Expenses: More Than Just a Roof

-Your housing strategy is a cornerstone of your financial well-being.
+Your housing strategy plays a major role in your overall finances.
 Will you stay in your current home?
-Is the mortgage paid, or will payments continue?
-Even without mortgage debt, property taxes, insurance, maintenance, and HOA fees add up.
-The U.S. Census Bureau notes housing is often the largest expense for older households.
+Is your mortgage paid off, or will payments continue?
+Even without a mortgage, property taxes, insurance, maintenance, and HOA fees can add up.
+The U.S. Census Bureau reports that housing is often the largest expense for older households.

 Healthcare Costs: The Ever-Present Factor

-As people age, medical services and insurance premiums typically rise.
-Medicare provides a foundation for those 65+ in the U.S., but it doesn't cover everything.
-Out-of-pocket costs for copayments, deductibles, medical supplies, prescriptions, dental, vision, and potential long-term care can be substantial.
+As people age, medical costs and insurance premiums often increase.
+Medicare provides a base level of coverage for those age 65 and older in the U.S., but it does not cover everything.
+Out-of-pocket costs such as copayments, deductibles, medical supplies, prescriptions, dental, vision, and long-term care can be significant.
 Planning for these expenses is non-negotiable.

-If you are retiring at age 65 today, you might expect to spend around $165,000 on healthcare throughout your retirement, not including long-term care costs.
+Access to medical services may also influence where you choose to live.
+If you are retiring at age 65 today, you may expect to spend around $7,799 each year on healthcare, not including long-term care.2

 Transportation: Staying Mobile